-Both the A7R III and the HX95 are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the HX95 does not have a direct predecessor.
+The HX95 is a recent model that features in the current product line-up of Sony.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Which of the two cameras – the Sony A7R III or the Sony HX95 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Sony Alpha A7R III:

 - More detail: Offers more megapixels (42.2 vs 18MP) with a 56% higher linear resolution.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.